-§ 42-64-13.2 Renewable energy investment coordination. (a) Intent.
+§ 42-64-13.2 Renewable energy investment coordination.
+[Effective January 1, 2014.]. (a) Intent.
 To develop an integrated organizational structure to secure for Rhode Island and its people the full benefits of cost-effective renewable energy development from diverse sources.

 (b) Definitions.
 For purposes of this section, the following words and terms shall have the meanings set forth in RIGL 42-64-3 unless this section provides a different meaning.
 Within this section, the following words and terms shall have the following meanings:

-(1) "Corporation" means the Rhode Island economic development corporation.
+(1) "Corporation" means the Rhode Island commerce corporation.

 (2) "Municipality" means any city or town, or other political subdivision of the state.